Inxo/duckdbm/README.md

 The file `migrations/001_add_users_table.sql` will be created.

 #### 3. Apply Migrations
-Applies all pending migrations in the `migrations` directory.
+Applies all pending migrations to the database.

 ```bash
 duckdbm -db=your_database.db apply